-We cannot get
+We cannot get:

-- Government correspondence with car manufacturers about secret warranties. - 2.
+- 1. Government correspondence with automobile manufacturers about secret warranties. - 2.
 Meat plant inspection reports. - 3.
-Supermarket inspection reports. (although in New Jersey, these are posted at the door of the supermarket) - 4.
-Reports of the bacterial content in milkshakes in the North West Territories. - 5.
+Supermarket inspection reports (although in New Jersey these are posted at the door of the supermarket). - 4.
+Reports of the bacterial content in milkshakes in the Northwest Territories. - 5.
 Safety tests on life jackets. - 6.
 Results of pesticide residue tests. - 7.
 Test results on paint, carpeting and rugs. - 8.
 Car safety reports. - 9.
 Nursing home evaluation reports. - 10.
 A list of insecticides containing vinyl chloride.

-In the U.S., all this information is available because the U.S. has a Freedom of Information Law.
+In the United States, all this information is available because the United States has a Freedom of Information Law.